SU_A_27

 [i] And how did you get to know each other?

-[i] But you didn’t know her before?
+[i] But you didn’t know her for that?

 [r] No.

-[i] In what city was that?
+[i] In which city was that?

 [r] Yes.